Demivk/Advent-of-Code/README.md

 ## How to run

-Either run the `go` command or load the `user.clj` namespace in REPL.
+Either run the `go` command or load the `calendar.clj` namespace in REPL.